HackCampus/website/app/interview-guide/index.static.md

   However, the interview is an opportunity for you to 'sell' yourself to them - listen out for and don't forget to pick up on any opportunities the interviewer(s) give you to talk about your achievements/experience.
   Don't worry about repeatedly mentioning the same projects, as long as you are able to talk about an aspect of those projects you have not mentioned yet (eg. a specific technical challenge that you had to overcome).

-- **Don't lie about your experience.**
+- **Be honest and straightforward about your experience.**
-  Do not ever claim to know things you don't, or to embellish the experience you do have with a certain technology or skillset.
+  Do not claim to know things you don't, or to embellish the experience you do have with a certain technology or skillset.
   The person who will interview you will most likely be more experienced in the technologies they will ask you about than you are, and will almost certainly follow up with in-depth questions that you will not be able to answer if you don't know what you're talking about.
+  Better to say that you don’t know about something, but that you will find out, than to pretend that you do.

 - **Show that you are able to learn independently.**
-  If you don't know about how to answer a certain question, at least try to give the impression that you could find a solution quickly, and how you would go about that.
+  If you don't know how to answer a certain question, at least try to give the impression that you could find a solution quickly, and how you would go about that.
   For example, if you are asked an in-depth question about CSS, a perfectly valid answer would be "I'm not entirely sure about this, but I know that I can search the [Mozilla Developer Network documentation](https://developer.mozilla.org/), as it is the most up-to-date reference for everything regarding HTML, CSS, and JavaScript."

 - **Think about _why_ the interviewer is asking you the question they are asking.**
   What answer are they trying to get from you?
-  Try to put yourself in the interviewers shoes and imagine the sort of things you would want to know about someone you were hiring for that role.
+  Try to think of the sorts of things you would want to know about someone you were hiring for that role if you were the interviewer.
   Think about the qualities you would want to see in a successful applicant, and the answers you would want to hear.

 - **Take your time - don't rush your answers.**
   Slowing things down gives you more thinking time.
   It is better to take a couple of seconds to prepare what you want to say, and to say it confidently, than to immediately blurt out an answer.
-  It is very important to make sure you understand the question being asked - and, if you don't understand the question:
+  It is very important to make sure you understand the question being asked - and, if you don't understand the question, ask for clarification.

 - **Don't be afraid to ask for clarification.**
   If you aren't clear about the question being asked or the answer they want, ask for clarification.